 This resistance shows up everywhere—meditation, learning a skill, building relationships, or pursuing a career.
 The problem isn’t the goal itself; it’s our aversion to frustration.

-These frustrations are equally prevalent in business, investing, and leadership:
+These frustrations are equally prevalent in other domains:

 Brilliant strategies falter due to a lack of persistence in execution.